How to (Un-) Quantum Mechanics: Clifford Algebras

 \subsection{The real Dirac algebra}

-Since the smallest system with some kind of {\it internal} dynamics, with interaction, is composed of two DOF and described by the Dirac algebra, it is as fundamental as the real Pauli algebra.
+Since the smallest dynamical system with some kind of {\it internal} dynamics, with interaction, is composed of two HCP and described by the Dirac algebra, the Dirac algebra is as fundamental as the real Pauli algebra.

-The usefulness of the real Dirac algebra in {\it classical} Hamiltonian theory has been described in previous works~\cite{rdm_paper,geo_paper}.
-It was shown, for instance, that a general block-diagonalization of stable Hamiltonian matrices can be achieved with a Jacobi type iterative algorithm: In each step, two DOF are blockdiagonalized based on symplectic similarity transformations using the real Hamiltonian Dirac matrices as generators~\cite{geo_paper,stat_paper}.
-Hence the real Hamiltonian Dirac algebra suffices to describe all {\it possible} linear interactions between two Hamiltonian DOF.
+The usefulness of the real Dirac algebra in {\it classical} Hamiltonian theory stems from the fact that it provides a framework to describe the general (de-) coupling of two HCPs~\cite{rdm_paper,geo_paper,jacobi_paper}.
+For systems with more than two canonical pairs, a general block-diagonalization of stable Hamiltonian matrices can be achieved with a Jacobi type iterative algorithm: In each step, two DOF are blockdiagonalized based on symplectic similarity transformations using the real Hamiltonian Dirac matrices as generators~\cite{geo_paper,stat_paper,jacobi_paper}.
+Hence the real Dirac algebra suffices to describe all {\it possible} linear interactions between two (and more) HCPs.
+The (real) Dirac algebra is fundamental for the description of dynamical coupling in the same way as $2\times 2$ matrices are fundamental to describe rotations in a plane.

 In the previous section we derived the conditions for a possible isomorphism between real matrix reps of CAs $Cl(p,q)=Cl(N-1,1)$ and Hamiltonian algebras.
 Note that the size of the spinor that corresponds to $Cl(N-1,1)$ is $2\,n=2^{N/2}$ so that $Cl(9,1)$ corresponds to a spinor of size $2\,n=2^5=32$ and an algebra with $2^N=1024$ elements, $n(2n+1)=528$ Hamiltonian and $496$ skew-Hamiltonian elements.
 These numbers alone clearly indicate that $Cl(9,1)$ can not represent the simplest possible RPO.
-But there are more reasons why a RPO must be composed of two DOF, which are discussed elsewhere~\cite{qed_paper,osc_paper}.
+But there are more reasons why a RPO must be composed of two HCPs, which are discussed elsewhere~\cite{qed_paper,osc_paper}.
 Here we restrict us to a short summary of the main points: we stress again that the Dirac algebra with $4\times 4$-matrices is the minimal size required to represent the general case of complex eigenvalues.
-But there is no fundamental reason for nature to exclude those types of dynamical processes that require, maybe for a short time, complex eigenvalues; they belong to the full scope of possibilities.
+And there is no fundamental reason for nature to exclude those types of dynamical processes that require, maybe for a short time, complex eigenvalues; they belong to the full scope of possibilities.